Receding gums cannot grow back. However, oral hygiene changes can stop gum recession, and some treatments can reconstruct gum tissue.

 Gum graft surgery

-A dentist may recommend gum graft surgery (GGS) if a person’s gums have severely receded.
+A dentist might consider gum graft surgery (GGS) if a person’s gums have severely receded.

 During GGS, a surgeon will take a small piece of gum tissue from elsewhere in the mouth and use it to cover the exposed tooth roots.

-GGS helps prevent bone loss and the gums from receding farther.
+GGS helps prevent bone loss and the gums from receding further.
 It can also protect the previously exposed tooth roots from decay.

 Pinhole surgical technique

-Pinhole surgical technique (PST) is a relatively new treatment for mild to moderate receding gums.
+Pinhole surgical technique (PST) is a new treatment for mild to moderate receding gums.

-A dentist will insert a special tool into the hole to separate the gum from the tooth, then they will stretch and reposition the gum back over the exposed tooth root.
+A dentist will insert a unique tool into the hole to separate the gum from the tooth.
+They will then stretch and reposition the gum back over the exposed tooth root.

 The tips below can help slow or stop the progression of receding gums: